btilly/personal/mind-body/smiling.md

 When we pay attention,
 we register what others feel.
-Then often feel it ourselves.
+Then feel it ourselves.

-What do you want
+We enjoy being happy.
-your audience to feel?
+So we actively enjoy
-You should feel it first.
+paying attention to happy people.

-Show, don't tell!
+Did you know that McDonalds
-It takes less than we think,
+has their employees smile
-to deliver a feeling.
+when they take your order?

-And when that feeling is good,
+Customers hear the smile,
-people want to pay attention!
+even when they can't see it!
-Happiness holds your audience!
+And it makes ordering nicer.

-Stories often need
+You cannot always smile.
-other emotions it's true.
+Good stories often need
-Drama requires that tension.
+other emotions.

 But bring your audience back
 to a happier place!
-Make your default a smile!
+Make smiling your default!

 -----